Association of Baptists for Scouting

 Good Shepherd Baptist Adult Recognition

-3. Have a minimum of five years of active service in local church ministry.
+3. Have a minimum of five years (twenty-five years for the Silver Good Shepherd) of cumulative active adult volunteer service in a local church and its ministries.

-4. Have a minimum of five years of active service in one or more national youth-serving agencies (BSA, GSUSA, CFUSA, AHG).
+4. Have a minimum of five years (twenty-five years for the Silver Good Shepherd) of cumulative active adult volunteer service in Scouting America or another national youth-serving agency.

-8. Cooperate with youth-serving agencies in promoting a “Duty to God” emphasis.
+6. Cooperate with one or more youth-serving agencies in promoting a “Duty to God” emphasis.

 Baptist Unit Award of Excellence

-1. * A unit must have earned the BSA Quality Unit Award in the charter year just completed.
+* 1. A unit must have earned the BSA Journey To Excellence Unit Award (or equivalent) in the charter year just completed.

-10. Boy Scout Troops and Varsity Scout Teams must also have at least one Chaplain-Aide.
-The unit must have a designated adult serving as unit Chaplain.
+10. Scouts BSA Troops and Venture Crews must also have at least one chaplain-aide.
+The unit must have a designated adult serving as unit chaplain.

 Download